Utsavv/VectorDBUsingFAISS/README.md

 In production applications, documentation is often extensive and finding information related to a specific topic can be challenging due to scattered information across various documents.
 To mimic this scenario, I have created a documentation text file.
 This guide will show you how to search for information within this file.
 Although a simple text file is used here, the same approach can be applied to PDFs as well.

 To make this example more realistic, I used the SAP rule engine documentation available at [SAP Help Portal](https://help.sap.com/docs/SAP_COMMERCE/9d346683b0084da2938be8a285c0c27a/ba076fa614e549309578fba7159fe628.html) and compiled it into a single documentation text file.
 The text file used in this demonstration is attached to the article and can also be found in the GitHub repository.
+## How It Works
+The system works in the following steps:

+- Load text documents.
+- Convert documents into vector embeddings using a Sentence Transformer model.
+- Store these embeddings in a FAISS index for efficient similarity search.
+- Query the index with user input to retrieve the most relevant documents.

 ## Step-by-Step Breakdown